 10 of 10

-If all else fails, no knitter will turn down a gift certificate to their favorite yarn shop.
+If all else fails, no knitter will turn down a gift certificate to his or her favorite yarn shop.
 If the knitter you're shopping for lives nearby, you could also sign the two of you up to take a class together and buy the supplies.
 If you're still not sure what to buy, a gift card to a craft store is always a good option.